rrthomas/mit/README.md

 The GNU autotools are required: automake, autoconf and libtool.
 [Gnulib](https://www.gnu.org/software/gnulib/) is also used, with a third-party `bootstrap` module; these are installed automatically.
+Python 3.4 or later and GNU gengetopts are also needed.

 To build from a Git repository, first run `./bootstrap`, then see "Building from source" above.